EdArdolino/Blackjack/README.md

-# Blackjack
+## Blackjack

 A simple command line Blackjack game

-To start the game:

-1. Navigate to where the game is stored
+To download Blackjack.py:
+1. Clone the repo: `git clone https://github.com/EdArdolino/Blackjack.git`
+2. Naviage into the directory `cd Blakjack`

+To play Blackjack :
-2. Open a terminal (Powershell, CDM, etc.) in the Blackjack.py location
+1. Open a terminal and enter `python Blackjack.py`
-3. Enter: python Blackjack.py
-4. Example: C:\Users\Admin\Documents\Python\Blackjack python BlackjackGame.py
+2. Example: 'C:\Users\Admin\Documents\Python\Blackjack' `python BlackjackGame.py`
-5. The game will start, Have fun!
+3. The game will start, Have fun!

-6. In order to stay or hit you need to be case sensitive.
+Note: In order to stay or hit you need to be case sensitive.
 Example: Hit not hit, Stay not stay